doxel/doxel-docker/doxel-dev/README.md

 It will allow you to edit (with the doxel-atom docker container), the content of the doxel-loopback docker volume (used by the doxel container)

-You may also want to run 'grunt watch' in the doxel-loopback/client directory of the doxel-container, to rebuild index.html, css files and other stuff automatically as configured in the Gruntfile.js
+You may also want to run 'grunt watch' in the doxel-loopback/client directory of the doxel-container, to rebuild index.html, css files and other stuff automatically and enable livereload as configured in the Gruntfile.js

 You can do this with:
 ```